 Being that we are in the thick of the summer season, we thought it would be appropriate to put together our Top 5 recommendations on What To Do in the Virgin Islands.
 This week we will cover the Top 5 for St. Thomas…but don’t worry we will cover all of the USVI!
-Whether you are a visitor searching for “the best” of the islands, a lifer or a long time-local looking to switch up your routine, each of our suggestions are sure to bring you good times and unforgettable memories this summer.
+Whether you are a visitor searching for “the best” of the islands, a lifer or a long time-local looking to switch up your routine, each of our suggestions are sure to bring you good times and unforgettable memories this season and beyond in the place of always summer.

 5.)
 Take a Trip on a Sail Cat